Mobile wars: Skinny offers cheapest 'endless' data plan - and includes hotspotting

-A rep for the service refused to detail the degree of throttling (the same stance as Spark) but Skinny at odds with Vodafone, which has pledged a minimum speed of 1.2 megabits per second after a full-speed data allowance is reached.
+A rep for the service refused to detail the degree of throttling - the same stance as Spark - but Skinny is at odds with Vodafone, which has pledged a minimum speed of 1.2 megabits a second after a full-speed data allowance is reached.

 READ MORE: